Shannon J. Wall: Mergers

-In 1988, Wall helped craft a merger between the NMU and the Marine Engineers Beneficial Association.
+In 1988, Wall helped craft a merger between the NMU and the Marine Engineers Beneficial Association (MEBA).
 After the merger, Wall became chair of the unlicensed seamen's division of District 1, and an MEBA executive vice president.
 At the time of the merger, NMU had 30,000 members—which included about 14,000 members working in commissaries, dining facilities and other units in U.S. naval military bases overseas.

 The merger did not last.
-MEBA members charged that the merger referendum was rigged by MEBA president by C.E.
+MEBA members charged that the merger referendum was rigged by MEBA president C.E.
 "Gene" DeFries.
 The accusations were so serious that the United States Department of Justice began an investigation.
 Union members were even more outraged when they learned DeFries and five other union officers paid themselves more than $2 million in severance payments.

 NMU disaffiliated from the Marine Engineers in 1993.
 Louis Parise was elected the newly independent union's president.
 In 1999, NMU became an autonomous affiliate of the Seafarers International Union of North America, and 2001 fully merged with that union.

 Legal and legislative achievement

 Roughly 250,000 merchant seamen served (many under combat conditions) during World War II.
 The Merchant Marine service suffered the highest casualty rate of any service during the war.
 However, they were not recognized as military veterans and were not able to obtain veteran's benefits or health care.

 In 1987, Wall and others sued the federal government to win designation as veterans for merchant seamen who served from December 7, 1941, to December 15, 1945.
 A federal district court, ruling in Schumacher v.
 Aldridge, 665 F. Supp.
 41 (1987), agreed.

 Even after his retirement, Wall continued to press for legislative recognition of the contributions of merchant seamen during World War II.
 On October 14, 1998, President Bill Clinton signed the Ocean Shipping Reform Act of 1998 (P.L.
-105-258), which extended to December 31, 1946, the cut-off under which merchant marines would still be considered veterans of World War II (making the date the same as for other branches of the military).
+105–258), which extended to December 31, 1946, the cut-off under which merchant marines would still be considered veterans of World War II (making the date the same as for other branches of the military).

 Wall also won a legislative battle to have the United States collect federal taxes on foreign-flagged cruise ship companies.
 The law was changed by Congress in 1986 to give the Internal Revenue Service the authority to collect the taxes.